hexatomic/hexatomic/docs/dev/src/development/logging.md

 The core bundle exports the special `org.corpus_tools.hexatomic.core.errors.ErrorService` service which should be used to display error messages to the user.

-To report an exception simply call the `handleException(...)` function of the service with an error message, the exception object, an the class of the caller.
+To report an exception, simply call the `handleException(...)` function of the service with an error message, the exception object, and the class of the caller, i.e., the class in which you catch the exception.
 ```java
 project = SaltFactory.createSaltProject();
 try {